jitran/fargate-cdk-deployer/conf/README.md

   * Additional IAM permissions
   * Tags for your AWS resources

-This config file resides in the API repository under the deploy directory.
+This config file resides in the API repository under the deploy/fargate/ directory.

 Refer to [deploy.yml](examples/deploy.yml) for a detailed description of each setting.